Park Chan-wook

-Park Chan-wook (born 23 August 1963) is a South Korean filmmaker and former film critic.
-Widely regarded as a leading figure in South Korean and 21st-century world cinema, (Note: Multiple references:) he is known for films that blend crime, mystery, and thriller elements with other genres, noted for their cinematography, framing, black humor, and often brutal subject matter.
+Park Chan-wook (born August 23, 1963) is a South Korean filmmaker and former film critic.
+Widely regarded as a leading figure in South Korean and 21st-century world cinema, (Note: Multiple references:) he is known for films that blend crime, mystery, and thriller elements with other genres.
+His films are noted for their cinematography, framing, black humor, and often brutal subject matter.
 (Note: Multiple references:)

 After two unsuccessful films in the 1990s which he has since largely disowned, Park came to prominence with his acclaimed third directorial effort, Joint Security Area (2000), which became the highest-grossing film in South Korean history at the time and which Park himself prefers to be regarded as his directorial debut.
 Using his newfound creative freedom, he would go on to direct the films forming his unofficial The Vengeance Trilogy: Sympathy for Mr. Vengeance (2002), a financial failure that polarized critics, followed by Oldboy (2003) and Lady Vengeance (2005), both of which received critical acclaim and were financially successful.
 Oldboy in particular is regarded as one of the greatest films ever made, and helped establish Park as a well-known director outside his native country.
-(Note: Multiple references:)

 Most of Park's work following The Vengeance Trilogy was also commercially and critically successful both in South Korea and internationally, such as Thirst (2009), The Handmaiden (2016), which earned Park the BAFTA Award for Best Film Not in the English Language, and Decision to Leave (2022), which won the Best Director award at the 2022 Cannes Film Festival.
 He directed the English-language miniseries The Little Drummer Girl (2018) and The Sympathizer (2024).
+His 2025 film No Other Choice was nominated for the Golden Globe for Best Foreign Language Film and shortlisted for the Academy Award for Best International Feature Film.